tobiasschlagenhaufer/speer-expcon/README.md

 ## Key Notes
 * Most pages are fully working
 * Music works when clicking on speakers!
-* I didn't have time for the yellow page and perfect slide animation sadly
+* I didn't have time for the yellow (perks) page and perfect slide animation sadly

 ## Tech behind it